alexandreduplessis/Adversarial_Camera_Placement/README.md

 **Note:** This code is currently being written, and is not at all optimized in terms of complexity.

+## Abstract
+The use of visual sensors is  flourishing, driven among others by the several applications in detection and prevention of crimes or dangerous events.
+While the problem of optimal camera placement for total coverage has been solved for a decade or so, that of the arrangement of cameras maximizing the recognition of objects "in-transit" is still open.
+The objective of this paper is to attack this problem by providing an adversarial method of proven optimality based on the resolution of Hamilton-Jacobi equations.
+The problem is attacked by  first assuming the perspective of an adversary, i.e. computing explicitly the path minimizing the probability of detection and the quality of reconstruction.
+Building on this result,  we introduce an optimality measure for camera configurations and perform a simulated annealing algorithm to find the optimal camera placement.

 ### Requirements
 `numpy`, `matplotlib`, `scipy`, `tqdm`